-During business hours, CCDC offices will be open to students, faculty, staff, and visitors.
-During non-business hours, access to CCDC offices is only available by key.
-CCDC classrooms may be accessed during evening hours and weekends by the method that the DCSA deems fit.
+During business hours, offices will be open to students, faculty, staff, and visitors.
+During nonbusiness hours, you can get office access only by key.
+The College's classrooms may be accessed during evening hours and weekends by the method that the DCSA deems fit.

-Maintenance of CCDC facilities occurs during non-business hours.
-Individuals maintaining CCDC facilities have access to facilities by key.
+Maintenance of Columbia College's facilities occurs during non-business hours.
+Individuals maintaining facilities have access to facilities by key.

-Emergencies may necessitate changes or alterations to the times in which facilities are available.
+Emergencies may necessitate changes or alterations in the times in which facilities are available.